le-mn/minhngocle.github.io/index.md

 ![Image](chiao.jpg)

 - I also love writing - the way I _"talk to myself"_ and store my thought, experience and what I learned from open courses.
 As any graduate student, I usually faces with academic problems (stress, lose motivation, don't know how to work/study efficiently).
 I have been collecting knowledge and experience from senior people to cope with these issues.
 In the beginning, I just wanted to write things down for myself.
 However, I felt that may be helpful for other students who are facing the same obstacles like I did.
-Therefore, I would like to share to public what I've collected, especially about how to self-motivate and to strengthen mental health under academic pressure, in [this blog](https://life-of-a-grad-student.blogspot.com/).
+Therefore, I would like to share what I've collected, especially about how to self-motivate and to strengthen mental health under academic pressure, in [this blog](https://life-of-a-grad-student.blogspot.com/).

 ## Contact me